University Counseling Centers: Pros and Cons to Consider

 Of the programs we’ve added to our database, most are either free or charge an extremely low fee—as low as $5, $10, or $15 a session.
 For the clinics with sliding scales, their highest rates are often where other local therapists would start their sliding scale.
 For example, they may cap their rates at $50.
 And most people will pay much less than that top rate.

 In all cases, university counseling clinics consider your willingness to work with a student as part of the value exchange.
-You accept being part of the student’s learning process in exchange for paying a low rate to get close attention and help from an excellent clinical team.
+You accept being part of a student’s learning process in order to get a low rate.

 Who Shouldn't Go to a University Counseling Clinic?